sero583/PacMan/README.md

+#Update
+Discontinued as I figured many phsyics and that stuff are not equal to the ones of the real PacMan and no motivation was there to finish this.

 # PacMan
 This is lightweight PacMan clone written in Java.
 For now focusing on Windows development, there is more to come very soon!
 Feel free to contribute.
 # Why doing a PacMan clone, when there are dozens already around?